 Writing with another poet, Katy Wareham Morris, we created a poetry sequence titled Inheritance, and it won the 2018 Saboteur Award for best collaborative work.

 My most recent pamphlet, Viola, the Virgin Queen was published August 2020.
-A collaboration with Desdemona McCannon, it examines Elizabeth I through the lens of Twelfth Night by Shakespeare.
+A collaboration with the talented illustrator Desdemona McCannon, it examines Elizabeth I through the lens of Twelfth Night by Shakespeare.

-I work as a lecturer at University of Worcester teaching poetry, memoir, and the short story.
-I also tutor and lead workshops; you can find out more on the Woo Writers page.
+I work as a lecturer at the University of Worcester, teaching poetry, memoir, and the short story.
+I also tutor and lead workshops.

 Fiona Sampson: “Today’s new publishing lists are giving readers what they want, though old habits of coverage can die hard.
 Disproportionately overlooked are non-metropolitan poets such as Ruth Stacey, whose second collection, the mysterious and fabular I, Ursula (V. Press £10.99) appears from an award-winning West Midlands micropublisher.
 The book conjures a Dantesque lost forest, where foxes and wild children wrestle amid the spells and rhymes of oral tradition: “Apricot is the colour / of a setting ball of / flame, my beloved.”
 But in this piercingly unsentimental report from Angela Carter territory, the most dangerous “beast” is already “in the house”.”